wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.5.0 =
+* Feature - No longer need to reinitialise every time the software is updated.
+* Feature - Add auto-initialiser on initial installation for sites that have direct write access to their server files
+* Feature - Add auto-initialiser on initial installation across entire multisite network for sites who have direct write access to their server files.
+* Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files
+* Feature - Correctly added language support.
+The .PO file is located in the /language/ folder if anyone would like to do a translation.

+* Housekeeping - Restrict initialisation process to 64MB or greater to counter problems with users reporting a 'white screen' when running in a low-RAM environment.
+* Housekeeping - Refractor the admin notices code
+* Housekeeping - Create responsive PDF settings page
+* Housekeeping - Minify CSS and Javascript files
+* Housekeeping - Remove FontAwesome fonts from package and use Wordpress' build-in 'dashicons'
+* Housekeeping - Refine action and error messages
+* Housekeeping - Update initialisation tab copy for both pre- and post- initialisation
+* Housekeeping - Use Gravity Forms get_ip() function instead of custom function
+* Housekeeping - The in-built support form uses SSL once again (disabled in the past due to some servers being unable to verify the certificate).

+* Bug - When testing write permissions, file_exist() is throwing false positives for some users which would generate a warning when unlink() is called.
+Hide warning using '@'.

 = 3.4.1 =
 * Bug - Fix typo that effected sites running PHP5.2 or below.